davidparker1986/csc8600/README.md

 ## Setup

+First you need to install PHP on your system, the easiest way I found was to install WAMP. http://www.wampserver.com/en/

-First install git from https://git-scm.com/downloads Open a terminal and type "git --version" and ensure it returns a version number.
+Next install git from https://git-scm.com/downloads Open a terminal and type "git --version" and ensure it returns a version number.
 This confirms it has installed and is working correctly.

 Next install Node from https://nodejs.org/en/download/